NFDI4Energy/EFZN_rdm/README.md

 ![Logo-Block](img/Logoblock.png)

 Welcome to "Research Data Management in the Energy Sector"!
-This course teaches all skills necessary to understand the principles and motivation behind Research Data Management (RDM) and enable you to implement RDM in your work and research group.
+This course teaches all skills necessary to understand the principles and motivation behind Research Data Management (RDM) and enables you to implement RDM in your work and research group.

 The course focuses on applicability in the energy sector.

-<iframe src="https://wp.uni-oldenburg.de/innovative-hochschule-jade-oldenburg-wise20182019/wp-admin/admin-ajax.php?action=h5p_embed&id=19" width="660" height="1292" frameborder="0" allowfullscreen="allowfullscreen" title="Research Data Management in the Energy Sector"></iframe><script src="https://wp.uni-oldenburg.de/innovative-hochschule-jade-oldenburg-wise20182019/wp-content/plugins/h5p/h5p-php-library/js/h5p-resizer.js" charset="UTF-8"></script>
+<iframe src="https://wp.uni-oldenburg.de/innovative-hochschule-jade-oldenburg-wise20182019/wp-admin/admin-ajax.php?action=h5p_embed&id=19" width="100%" frameborder="0" allowfullscreen="allowfullscreen" title="Research Data Management in the Energy Sector"></iframe>

 There are three possible ways to work with this course: